nyaaarlathotep/nyaaarlathotep.github.io/_posts/2024-10-14- SICP Exercise 2.md

 What order?
 I don't get it.

 I kind of  get it, any certain order could make sense, we need to reform a `canonical` form when there are different variables.
+I hide lower ordered variable in the coefficient of the `higher_var`^0.

 How to extract a potential variable from the coefficients?
 Or should I make the `make-poly` returns a ordered poly?

+We must ensure every poly is constructed with variables in order.

 Maybe not.
-This is not finished.
+This answer not finished.
+I tried.

+I need `'add '(polynomial scheme-number)`, `'multiply '(polynomial scheme-number)`.

 ```
 (define (tag p) (attach-tag 'polynomial p))